 Every year we add a new poet to our list of writers, and this year we are pleased to include Miklós Radnóti.
 Radnóti is one of the most celebrated Hungarian poets of the 20th century.
 Radnóti was murdered in 1944, along with twenty-one others on an exhausting march back from a slave camp at Bor, now Serbia.
 His body was thrown into a mass grave along with the others and, when the bodies were uncovered at the end of the door, he was identified by a small notebook of poems in his overcoat pocket.
 He is perhaps most remembered now for these poems which detail his time as a slave labourer, and chillingly foretell his own murder.
 Find out more about Miklós Radnóti, alongside the nine other poets on our roster, here.

 2019 marks 75 years since the D-Day landings in Normandy.
 This year we particularly encourage young poets to read and respond to the works of Keith Douglas, who was killed during that invasion.
 Find out more about Douglas here.

-The judges for the Timothy Corsellis Prize is Fran Brearton, MRIA, Professor of Modern Poetry at Queen’s University Belfast, and a recognised authority on 20th century war poetry; Karen Leeder, FRSA, poet and professor of Modern German Literature at New College, Oxford; Jacquie Reich, Senior Producer, Public Engagement & Learning at the Imperial War Museum in London; and Judith Palmer, Director of The Poetry Society.
+The judges for the Timothy Corsellis Prize is Fran Brearton, MRIA, Professor of Modern Poetry at Queen’s University Belfast, and a recognised authority on 20th century war poetry; Karen Leeder, FRSA, poet and professor of Modern German Literature at New College, Oxford; Susie Thornberry, Assistant Director of the Imperial War Museum in London; and Judith Palmer, Director of The Poetry Society.

 How to enter the Timothy Corsellis Prize